April 15, 2019

 Review of Measuring Shadows: Kepler’s Optics of Invisibility, by Raz Chen-Morris.
 University Park, PA: Pennsylvania State University Press, 2016.
 Published in Early Science and Medicine 22 (2017): p.
 387-389.

 Galileo’s World Reprise, August 2016 – present; co-curator along with Kerry V. Magruder, David Davis, and James Burnes.
 See lynx-open-ed.org/reprise for more information.

 Galileo’s World, August 2015 – July 2016; co-curator along with Kerry V. Magruder, David Davis, and James Burnes.
 See lynx-open-ed.org/glance for more information.

 Kerry V. Magruder and Brent Purkaple, Galileo’s World Exhibit Guide, published by the University of Oklahoma Libraries, August 2015, 2016, and 2017.
-Available free on the iBook Store and online at https://lynx-open-ed.org/glance.
+Available free on the iBook Store and online at lynx-open-ed.org/glance.

-Website redesign for the T. F. Torrance Theological Fellowship, co-developed with Kerry Magruder and Gary Deddo, tftorrance.org.
+Co-webmaster and co-bibliographer for T. F. Torrance Theological Fellowship, with Kerry V. Magruder and Gary Dedd, tftorrance.org.